FAQ - Application Process

 - Are you a veteran of the U.S. Armed Forces?

-- Do you have children who will receive more than half of their support from you between July 1, 2013, and June 30, 2014?
+- Do you now have or will have children who will receive more than half of their support from you between July 1, 2014, and June 30, 2015?

 - At anytime since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?